danielgp/tableau-hyper-management/README.md

     - <content_within_html_tags> = variables to be replaced with user values relevant strings
     - single vertical pipeline = separator for alternative options

-## Implemented features

-- conversion intake data from a single or multiple CSV files based on a single input parameter (can be specific or contain a file pattern);
-- dynamic fields detection based ont 1st line content and provided field separator (strategic advantage);
-- dynamic advanced content type detection covering following data types: integer, float-dot, date-iso8601, date-DMY-dash, date-DMY-dot, date-DMY-slash, date-MDY, date-MDY-medium, date-MDY-long, time-12, time-12-micro-sec, time-24, time-24-micro-sec, datetime-iso8601, datetime-iso8601-micro-sec, datetime-MDY, datetime-MDY-micro-sec, datetime-MDY-medium, datetime-MDY-medium-micro-sec, datetime-MDY-long, datetime-MDY-long-micro-sec, string;
-- support for empty field content for any data type (required re-interpreting CSV to be accepted by Hyper Inserter to ensure INT or DOUBLE data types are considered);
-- use Panda package to benefit of Data Frames speed and flexibility;
-- log file to capture entire logic details (very useful for either traceability but also debugging);
-- most of the logic actions are not timed for performance measuring so you can plan better your needs;
-- publishing a Tableau Extract (Hyper format) to a Tableau Server (specifying Site and Project);
-- detection of operating system current region language and log all feedback details using that.

 ## Change Log / Releases detailed

 see [CHANGE_LOG.md](CHANGE_LOG.md)